Jacques-on-Call/edit-ui/FILES.md

 -   **`src/components/Icon.jsx`**: A wrapper for the lucide-preact icon library.
 -   **`src/components/ContextMenu.jsx`**: Renders a right-click/long-press context menu.
 -   **`src/components/CreateModal.jsx`**: Renders a modal for creating new files and folders.
+-   **`src/components/AddSectionModal.jsx`**: Renders a modal for selecting and configuring new content sections before adding them to a page.
 -   **`src/components/SearchBar.jsx`**: A debounced search input component.
 -   **`src/components/EditorHeader.jsx`**: The header component for the content editor.
 Now context-aware.
 -   **`src/components/BlockTree.jsx`**: The component for displaying the block structure of a page.